roadrunner-server/docs/customization/plugin.md

 One note is that you should unblock it when calling `Stop` on the container.
 Otherwise, the service will be killed after the timeout (which can be set in Endure).

-## Collecting dependencies in runtime
+## Collecting dependencies at runtime

 RoadRunner provides a way to collect dependencies at runtime via the `Collects` interface.
 This is very useful for middlewares or extending plugins with additional functionality without changing them.